-Peter Gabriel, also known by its Fan Nickname Scratch, is the second Self-Titled Album of the Progressive Rock musician of the same name.
+Peter Gabriel, also known by its Fan Nickname Scratch, is the second Self-Titled Album by the English Progressive Rock musician of the same name.
 It was released through Charisma Records in the United Kingdom, and Atlantic Records in the United States, on 2 June 1978.

 - "On the Air" (5:30)

 - "A Wonderful Day in a One-Way World" (3:33)